kuwaai/genai-os/docs/tutorial/2024-05-19-apply-gemini.md

 Even if the model is not downloaded on the client side, you can use Kuwa to connect to the cloud model for chat and RAG applications.
-This article will guide you through the process of applying for Google's free Gemini Pro API key and configuring it in Kuwa.
+This article will guide you through the process of applying for Google's free Gemini API key and configuring it in Kuwa.

-## Applying for a Gemini Pro API Key
+## Applying for a Gemini API Key
 1. Visit [Google AI Studio - Get API key](https://aistudio.google.com/app/apikey) and click "Get API key"
    ![](./img/2024-05-19-apply-gemini/api-key1.png)